Auxetic behavior on demand: a three steps recipe for new designs: Conclusion

 \section{Conclusion}

-We have presented a simple model within this work that builds the necessary framework to create, design, and characterize rotating unit auxetics.
+We have presented a simple model that builds the necessary framework to create, design, and characterize rotating unit auxetics.
 Such framework is built upon a simple analogy between the rotating unit auxetics and an anisotropic XY antiferromagnetic system.
-As shown in Fig.~\ref{fig:redes}, we have applied those ideas to generate novel auxetic structures in the form of a crystal, a quasicrystal, and a random lattice.
+As shown in Figure \ref{fig:redes}, we have applied those ideas to generate novel auxetic structures in the form of a crystal, a quasicrystal, and a random lattice.
 Each design can be represented, within our theory, by a minimal model, based upon polygons and springs that captures its essential collective response to external loads.
 These models can be simulated straightforwardly to test materials properties while ignoring bending forces.
 However, if needed, bending can easily be added to the model.
-As we have seen, this model correctly describes the behavior of all rotating-unit systems and could be used to predict new behaviors.
+As we have seen, this model correctly describes the behavior of all rotating units systems and could be used to predict new behaviors.
 In particular, we have generalized the behavior of auxetic domain walls, which are natural textures that these systems have because of the analogy with magnetic systems.
 More phenomena related to this analogy remain to be seen and encourage further investigation.
 As a major tangible result, our work leads us to establish the ground rules to create never seen before isotropic perfect auxetics.
-With current 3D printing technology, it should be relatively simple to realize any of these systems.
 This model still lacks dynamic and vibrational analysis that, hopefully, will shed light on the general topological properties of these materials.
-Furthermore, this theory has the potential to be expanded into 3D, as it is mainly written in a vectorial form, we are excited to see where this takes us.
+Furthermore, this theory has the potential to be expanded into 3D polyhedral materials, as it is mainly written in a vectorial form, we are excited to see where this takes us.